Geology of Italy: Cenozoic (66 million years ago-present)

-Prior to current volcanism in southern Italy, seamount volcanoes were active in the Tyrrhenian Sea during the Pliocene and Pleistocene, as well as on-land volcanism in Tuscany and Campania (following the course of an Apennine graben).
-The islands of Elba, Gavorrono, Stromboli and others formed due to eruptions atop oceanic crust from nine million to 180,000 years ago.
-One offshore eruption in 1891 generated the short-lived island of Ferdinandea which quickly eroded below the water, remaining as the Graham Bank.
-Mount Etna tends toward less explosive basaltic eruptions.
+Pliocene-Quaternary volcanism in Italy occurred with the onset of extensional tectonics of backarc basins like the Tyrrhenian Sea: seamounts and island arc volcanism developed as well as on-land magmatism in Tuscany, Lazio and Campania, often aligned with NE-SW trend followed by the main normal faults of the Apenninic chain.
+For example, the islands of Elba is an exhumed granitic batholith over thinned continental crust, while Stromboli is a stratovolcano originated atop newly formed oceanic crust.
+The most recent volcanic island is Ferdinandea near Sicily, once emerged with the 1891 offshore eruption but quickly eroded below the water, remaining as the Graham Bank.
+Historically active volcanoes are sometimes very explosive like Vesuvius, while others like Mount Etna tend toward less explosive basaltic eruptions.

 Natural resource geology

 Petroleum exploration in Italy began in the late 19th century and resulted in the discovery of the Caviaga gas field close to Milan in 1944.
 Apennine folding has created structural traps in Pliocene sand reservoirs in the Bradanic Trough, Adriatic Sea and beneath the Po Plain.
 In between Brescia and Milan, the stratigraphic traps are formed at the base of Pliocene transgressive rocks and then migrated into Neogene clastic rocks that were experiencing more intense tectonic activity.
 In some places, organic matter in Miocene flysch may have been the original source of hydrocarbon.
 Off of eastern Calabria (Crotone), offshore of Trapani in western Sicily and in Gagliano, northeast Sicily are flysch-derived gas condensate reservoirs.

 Liassic and Triassic age carbonates and reservoirs offshore in the south Adriatic or onshore at Irpinia are hosted in Triassic dolomites.
 Extremely deep production more than five kilometers deep takes place east of Milan in the Malossa Field.
 The eastern Sicilian Gela and Ragusa oil fields are also particularly deep.